-Director Patterson: The most compelling issue with the Solano County Water Agency is the State Water Boards standards for fresh flows.
+Water Board's standards for fresh flows.
 Recent studies have shown it's like 1% of the flows and it doesn't go to Southern California it goes out to the Carquinez Strait.
-Those releases will wipe out all the Restoration on Putah Creek because the flows will be so high it will erode, and we'll lose the fish population.
+Those releases will wipe out all the restoration on Putah Creek because the flows will be so high it will erode, and we'll lose the fish population.

-Gold muscles are a red flag issue with all hands-on deck working on it.
+Gold Mussels are a red flag issue with all hands-on deck working on it.
 They are trying to get a working relationship with Napa to get some help training some of the recreation operators to do the inspections because it is immediately necessary.